 World Press Freedom Day: personal portraits

-A free press is essential for a functioning democracy and free society.
-The Dutch government supports the independent position of journalists and media organisations worldwide.
+This year the Kingdom of the Netherlands and Unesco will host the World Press Freedom Conference: a joint celebration of World Press Freedom Day and the International Day to End Impunity for Crimes against Journalists.
 In that context, we present a series of personal portraits about journalists, fighting for press freedom worldwide.
 This is in cooperation with internationally renowned media training institute RNTC, The 88 Project and Humans of Amsterdam.
 The photocredits belong to Debra Barraud.

 ‘In 2011, I spent two months in Kabul training young reporters.
 I remember arriving at the airport.
 By the amount of security, it was apparent that I was in the midst of a war zone.
 In Afghanistan, my outlook on life changed.
 I made really good friends, I saw snow for the first time in my life and I witnessed a suicide attack.
 Still, I never regretted my decision to go.
 The whole reason I became a journalist was to make a difference in this world.
 My students were brave, hardworking young men and women.
 Being a journalist, in general, is not easy.
 Being a journalist in a country that hasn't had a functioning democracy or media for decades is even harder.
 I really admired each one of them for their devotion to journalism.
 Especially the women in my class, who continued their work despite the societal and family pressure to get married instead.
 Once, a male colleague asked one of them: ''If you continue doing this, who will marry you?''
 She replied: ''I want to do something for my country.
 That is more important than getting married.''
 Sometimes I feel I learned more from them than they did from me.’